 - Self-Regulation As A Goal– This can be difficult at first since you are often unaware of how certain trauma responses have become normalized defenses within your body.
 So, you must first work to educate yourself on the effect of trauma on the mind, body, and spirit, then work to develop self-awareness.
 Within your own personal being, you must learn to identify how your trauma, and it’s resulting stress responses, are impacting your life right now.
 How are your trauma responses manifesting in your thoughts, words, actions, and in your body?
 With awareness, you can begin working on regulating your responses a bit more each day.
 Over time, you can then develop a practice for self-regulation, that is guided by the Eightfold Path of Yoga, for example, in order to move from simply healing, toward thriving after healing.

 - Practice Presence– Be here now.
-As best as you can in every moment, work on becoming fully present to what is unfolding in your life right now, in this moment, as opposed to what has occurred in the past.
+As best as you can in every moment, work on becoming fully present to what is unfolding in your life right now, in this moment, as opposed to focusing in what has occurred in the past.
 The stories of the past, and of our past experiences, although they do need to be told if one is called to do so in a safe environment for effective processing and letting go, can feel like threatening warning signs or shadows that we cling to, instead of simply just lessons and completed experiences that have less impact in our lives moving forward than the realities of the present and choices that we make in the current moment.
-Please remember, however, that the flow of time makes it so that you are no longer living in the past physically although you may be stuck there mentally.
+Please remember, however, that the flow of time makes it so that you are no longer living in the past physically although you may be stuck there mentally or emotionally.
 You are here now, require your full attention and energy here, and in this moment, your life is filled with infinite potential to create and experience wonderful things.
-The actions that you take now are what matters, so work on detaching from those pesky memories that make you feel like you still need to respond to them right now.
-You are free now…to touch your toe, to take in and then release a deep breath of fresh air, to walk slowly or quickly across a room, to have a snack or a conversation, to start a new project, to express a little love.
+The actions that you take now are what matter most, so work on detaching from those pesky past memories that make you feel like you still need to respond to them right now.
+You are free now…to touch your toes, to take in and then release a deep breath of fresh air, to walk slowly or quickly across a room, to have a snack or a conversation, to start a new project, to express love.
 You are free (to the extent that humans have free will) to control yourself right now through choice.

 - Practice Loving-Kindness Toward Yourself– You may, or may not, choose to forgive your perpetrator if your trauma was inflicted intentionally by another, you may, instead, choose to simply have “disregard” for wickedness and evil (just do not give an evil person importance or significance, or space in your mind, just let their karma–actions that have a cause and effect–deal with them; their actions are their concerns, not yours) as Surta 33 of the Yoga Sutras of Patanjali suggests.
-Since your actions are what matter in your life, whether it is a choice or conscious response to a circumstance outside of your control, you should always be practicing loving-kindness toward yourself in order to ensure that you provide yourself with the healing touch of tenderness, kindness, love, and support that you need in order to effectively heal and stay well.
+Since your actions are what matter in your life, whether it is a choice or conscious response to a circumstance outside of your control, you should always be practicing loving-kindness toward yourself in order to ensure that you provide yourself with the healing touch of tenderness, kindness, love, and support that you need in order to effectively heal and stay well at all times.
 Part of your loving-kindness practice, if your trauma is from toxic relationships, for example, may involve building a healthy community with people who truly love, appreciate, and value you (as, and for all that, you are).
 But always remember to fill yourself up with love first and then let it overflow.
-This way, you are quenched in your thirst for all things, and can simply enjoy sharing your love, and giving it to others freely within respected boundaries, as opposed to becoming dependent on/attached to getting “love” from others, co-dependent, or transactional in your relationships, leading to a wide range of ego-related suffering caused by overstepping, or completely eliminating, healthy boundaries and natural appreciation for your, or others’, well-being.
+This way, you are quenched in your thirst for these things, and can simply enjoy sharing your love, and giving it to others freely within respected boundaries, as opposed to becoming dependent on/attached to getting “love” from others, co-dependent, or transactional in your relationships, leading to a wide range of ego-related suffering caused by overstepping, or completely eliminating, healthy boundaries and natural appreciation for your, or others’, well-being.

 - Commit To Your Health and Self-Care– Healing and thriving are lifelong processes.
 You are not somehow done with your learning, or life, one day before death, after which you can then sit on the beach staring at the sunset for all of eternity.
 Life is with you until your very last breath.
 You will navigate through life in your body, and interact in the world, until your very last breath.
 Commit to life-long growth, development, and refinement for your greatest expression in the world.
 Since you know, or now know, that health is your choice, and you know that you have your whole life (even if it just one more day) ahead of you to liberate yourself from suffering, do not deny yourself of this.

-Building the right Trauma-Healing toolkit can help you release, and transform, the suffering connected to a past event or issue.
+Building the right Trauma-Healing toolkit can help you release, and transform, the suffering connected to past events and/or issues.
 When building an effective healing kit, always remember that your kit should be personalized to you and be aimed primarily at supporting wholeness in your body, mind, and spirit.
 Yoga provides an excellent guideline for an effective journey toward healing and thriving, but please remember that there are many pathways to your destination.
-Do a bit of self-searching, and research, and find what speaks to you most, after finding your pathway forward, the only thing that you then have to do is simply walk your path each day.
+Do a bit of self-searching, and research, and find what “resonates” most with you, after finding your pathway forward, the only thing that you then have to do is simply walk your path each day.